TaitoUnited/taito-cli/docs/docs/05-configuration.md

 User specific overrides may be defined in `taito-user-config.sh` file located at project root folder.
 In this file you can define additional variables or override any variables set in `taito-config.sh` The user specific file should not be committed to version control.

-You may define path to an additional configuration overrides file with a `TAITO_CONFIG_OVERRIDE` environment variable.
-These overrides will be included in the `taito-config.sh` just before provider specific settings.
+The [full-stack-template](https://github.com/TaitoUnited/full-stack-template) also supports `TAITO_CONFIG_OVERRIDE` environment variable.
+With the `TAITO_CONFIG_OVERRIDE` environment variable you may define path to an additional configuration overrides file.
+These overrides will be included to the configurations just before provider specific settings.
 The file may be either local file (e.g. `./my-overrides.sh`) or reside remotely (e.g. `https://mydomain.com/configs/my-overrides.sh`).
+The `TAITO_CONFIG_OVERRIDE` setting is useful in some CI/CD scenarios (e.g. the same git branch is automatically deployed to multiple environments).

-### Common settings in personal or organizational configuration file
+### Common settings in default or additional configuration file

 The following settings are shared among plugins.
 All of them are optional.